OP-TED/ESPD-EDM/README.md

 Dear ESPD implementation community,

-We are happy to inform you about the future release of ESPD EDM version 3.0.0 on January XXth.
+We are happy to inform you about the future release of ESPD EDM version 3.0.0, which will be started to implement on January 2021

 ### Version 3.0.0 (January 2021)